Oepfelbaum/tech-assessment-2.0/README.md

 - We expect a good software engineer to implement the feature within 4 hours, take this as an estimate but do it at your own pace
 - If you get stuck at some point we are happy to support <i>as time allows</i>.
 - If you won't manage to implement all requirements or have production ready code in time <b>don't worry!</b> We are happy to hear about the challenges you faced during the sprint at the sprint review.
-- During the presentation leave some time to let us know about what you would do next if the project would go on such as additional features or technical refinements.
+- During the presentation leave some time to let us know about what you would do next if the project would go on; such as additional features or technical refinements.
 &nbsp;
 ### :grinning: Enjoy the time!
 We are all very much looking forward to your submission and your presentation.
 We really hope you will enjoy this challenge as much as we did.
 And once more, please feel free to contact us at any time, when you are stuck and could need some help or clarification!